 The Network Life Web site will add additional content, including Buyer's Guides that link to e-commerce sites, virtual tours of high-end connected homes, a tech primer column and more.

 Welcome to Network Life, a tool to help you survive the life you're living.

 - Toni Kistner, Editor

 Thank you Toni.
 This site was a life saver way back in the early 2000's.
-My parents have a condo in Maui at a resort called The Whaler that they offer for ten months of the year as a rental in Kaanapali.
+My parents have a luxury condo in Maui at a resort called The Whaler that they offer for ten months of the year as a Whaler rental in Kaanapali.
 It's a great way to make some money from a second home that they only utilize for two months each year.
 I was tasked with getting their internet up and running when they first purchased the place.
 Their home network demands were not that complicated, but they had no idea what to do.
 I offered to set everything up while also overseeing the renovation of the condo by a local contractor.
 I read all the advice on Network Life to become more familar with the possibilities for the "connected home."
 Especially enjoyed the interview with TNG/Earthling's Bob Sakayama.
 He's well known as someone who can drive your business via Google searches.
 His clients dominate their fields because of the skills he taught himself.
 Jump ahead to the present and where smart home technology is today.
 There are many smart home product categories.
 Today you can control everything from lights and temperature to locks and security in one's home.
 I have left my parents' Kaanapali condo home network to the basics, since most renters are staying only a week and don't want to read a 2" manual about how things work.
 My home, well that's another story for another time.
 Hint: I do love an automated home!

 FREE Subscription Application

 Network Life: The Expert's Guide to the Connected Home